W.O.L.A. World Of Language Academy

 D )

 One of the biggest drawbacks to landfills is the cost.
-In the past this was not the case as land was
+In the past, this was not the case as the land was

-plentiful and cheap with abandoned quarries and mines often being utilised.
+plentiful and cheap with abandoned quarries and mines often being utilized.
 But by 2016, since

 space for approved and licensed landfills will have run out, viable alternatives to waste disposal